-A s the first of its kind, Sotheby’s will stage a selling exhibition dedicated to showcasing the extraordinary skill, imagination and craftsmanship of Black jewelry designers.
-On view and open to the public in New York from September 17–26, Brilliant & Black: A Jewelry Renaissance will feature approximately 60 pieces by 21 of the world’s leading Black jewelry designers.
+The first of its kind, Sotheby’s staged Brilliant & Black: A Jewelry Renaissance, a selling exhibition dedicated to showcasing the extraordinary skill, imagination and craftsmanship of Black jewelry designers.
+The exhibition closed September 26 and featured approximately 60 pieces by 21 of the world’s leading Black jewelry designers.
+The pieces remain available for purchase online for a limited time.

 Born in 1917 in Cuba to Jamaican parents, Art Smith and his family settled in Brooklyn in 1920.
 Smith was one of only a handful of Black students who received a scholarship to Cooper Union, where he majored in sculpture, cultivating an interest in commercial art.
 After graduating, he took courses in jewelry-making at NYU and was mentored by Winifred Mason Chenet.
 He became her assistant and opened his own shop on Cornelia Street in 1946, but moved the shop nearer to Washington Square Park due to racially motivated vandalism.